BVI renews efforts for German 401(k)

 After a slow start, demand for Riester pensions has picked up dramatically this year, partly because the government simplified the third-pillar version of Riester.

 Nonetheless, BVI managing director Stefan Seip argued that the Riester pensions had still not ensured that all Germans owned a corporate or a private pension.

 “In the private sector, only half of German employees own a corporate pension.
 Only 10% of those eligible for the Riester private pension have taken it up.
-I don’t think those statistics reflect that Germans have the kind of retirement provision they need,” said Seip, who spoke at a press briefing.
+I don’t think those statistics reflect that Germans have the kind of retirement provision they need,” said Seip, speaking in Frankfurt.

 Amid these facts, Seip said the BVI would undertake a new effort to get lawmakers to adopt its retirement account.
 According to him, a key advantage of the proposal is that small- and midsize enterprises - many of which do not offer corporate pensions - can set up the account at virtually no cost.